storj/docs/app/(docs)/object-mount/windows/installation/page.md

 ---
 title: Installation
+hideTitle: true
+docId: VFmmZcEdcxpZZCx5
 weight: 1
-hideTitle: true

 metadata:
   title: Windows Native Installation
   description:
     Details about installing Object Mount on Windows
+hidden: false
 ---

-# Windows Native Installation Guide
+# Installation Guide: Windows Native App

-This section covers how to install the app on Windows using the standard `.exe` installer.
-The process is quick and straightforward, with just a couple of setup steps to ensure everything runs smoothly on your Windows machines.
+This section covers how to install the the Object Mount native application for Windows using a standard `.exe` installer.

----

 ## System Requirements

-Before you begin, make sure your system meets the following:
+Before you begin, make sure your system meets the following system requirements:

-- Windows 10 or Windows Server 2016, and newer
+- Windows 10 or later (or Windows Server 2016 or newer)
 - At least 300MB of free disk space
 - Internet connection for mounting cloud-hosted buckets, or LAN connection for mounting local buckets

----

 ## Step 1: Download the Installer

-Download the latest `.exe` file.
+Download the latest Object Mount `.exe` installer program.

-{% callout type="info" %}
-If your organisation restricts installer downloads, you may need to right-click the file and choose **Unblock** before running.
+**Note:** Contact your [Storj representative](https://www.storj.io/landing/get-in-touch) if you need access to the most up-to-date installer program.
-{% /callout %}

----

-## Step 2: Install the App
+## Step 2: Install the Object Mount App

-Adminstrative permissions are required to install some of the necessary components.
+**Note:** Administrative permissions are required to install some of the necessary components.

-1. Double-click the `.exe` file to start the installation
+1. Double-click the setup `.exe` program to start the installation
-2. Follow the prompts in the installer
+2. Follow the prompts to complete the installation process
-3. When prompted, allow the app to make changes (click **Yes**)

----

-## Step 3: Launch the App

-Once installed:

-- Open **Object Mount** from your Start Menu or Desktop shortcut
-- You will be prompted to enter your **Licence Key** automatically
-- Windows may prompt you to allow firewall access — click **Allow Access**

----
+## Next Steps

+Proceed to the Windows [User Guide](docId:khHGfZsyY9NJ2uGK) to activate your Object Mount installation, configure your object storage credentials, and create your first mount.

+Then review the Windows [Feature Guide](docId:xMKcaWrTVK6QMD8h).

+Finally, read through usage tips for your specific [media application](docId:JXF4_NLsV@nh9QcT) and workflow.